All Episodes

 This recollection of the bloodbath that followed the cut and run from the Democrat-controlled Congress of 1975, the bloodbath that followed in Southeast Asia, the two million Cambodians dead, the hundreds of thousands of South Vietnamese in concentration camps called re-education camps.

-John Kerry was uh saying, well, they were there's many uh people very successful in Vietnam today who are in those re-education camps.
+John Kerry was saying, well, there's many people very successful in Vietnam today who are in those re-education camps.

 Made it sound like summer camp, you know.

-The two million Cambodians who died as a consequence, and the hundreds of thousands of South Vietnamese who died as a consequence, are a rebuke to these people.
+The 2 million Cambodians who died as a consequence and the hundreds of thousands of South Vietnamese who died as a consequence are a rebuke to these people.

 I'm sorry, I think that the deaths of those Cambodians is as important as any other death.